This post may contain affiliate sales links. Please see my full disclosure policy for details

 - On a well-floured surface, roll out the cookie dough at least ¼-inch thick.
 Cut to desired shapes with cookie cutter.
 Place 1 inch apart on a cookie sheet lined with parchment paper or a silicone baking mat.

 - Bake 8-10 minutes until the cookies are lightly golden brown around the edges.
 Allow the cookies to cool completely before frosting.

-- For the frosting: Cut the butter into 1 tablespoon-sized pieces and whip in a standing mixer 3-5 minutes, until the butter looks light in color.
+- Cut the butter into 1 tablespoon-sized pieces and whip in a standing mixer 3-5 minutes, until the butter looks light in color.

 - Add powdered sugar and mix on low speed until incorporated, then add heavy whipping cream and vanilla extract.
 Decrease speed to medium-high and beat for a couple more minutes to whip additional air into the frosting.
 It should be light and airy.